moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 The CBC mode only deals with the _encryption_ of data, providing **confidentiality**, which means that the encrypted message cannot be read by anyone without the secret key.
 It is not concerned with _authentication_, therefore it needs to be used in combination with a MAC to ensure the integrity and authenticity of a message.

 The CBC mode, although undeniably clever, is currently considered insecure and its usage in TLS 1.2 has been deprecated.
-TLS 1.3 does not use the CBC mode of operation at all, and was therefore banned in China[^6].
+The most recent revision of TLS, version 1.3, does not use the CBC mode of operation at all.
+This solves a whole lot of vulnerabilities in the protocol, making it much harder to eavesdrop on TLS-encrypted traffic.
+TLS 1.3 is therefore banned in China[^6].

 #### AES-GCM (Galois Counter Mode)

 The Galois Counter Mode (GCM) mode of operation is a much later invention than the CBC mode of operation, with the initial paper by McGrew and Viega[^7] published in 2004[^8].
 AES in Galois Counter Mode does not encrypt the data at all.
-Instead, for each encrypted message, a unique value is used, called a **nonce** (short for _number once_).
-It is similar to the initialization vector used in CBC mode, in that it must not be reused, but it does not in fact need to be random.
-In fact, you can even use sequential numbers, as long as you can guarantee that a given value will never be reused.
-For AES-GCM, the nonce is usually 96 bits (12 bytes).
+Instead, for each encrypted message, a unique value is used.
+The GCM spec calls it an _initialization vector_, just like CBC, but they are also colloquially referred to as **nonces** (short for _number once_).
+The IV in GCM does not need to be random.
+In fact, you can even use sequential numbers, as long as you can guarantee that a given value will never be reused (easier said than done).
+For AES-GCM, the nonce is _usually_ 96 bits (12 bytes).

+GCM is an **authenticated encryption** scheme, meaning that it guarantees not only the privacy of a message, but also its authenticity.
+An authenticated encryption scheme therefore seems like a perfect choice for use in cookies.
+AES-GCM also supports adding some extra information about the message (e. g. the HTTP origin of the website or the name of the cookie it is stored in).
+It is therefore called an **authenticated encryption with associated data** (AEAD) scheme.

-In GCM mode, you do not encrypt the message, only the nonce and a block counter.
+GCM differs from CBC in that in GCM mode, you do not encrypt the message, you only encrypt the IV and a counter.
 Let me explain how this works in practice.

 Let's say your plaintext is 2137 bytes long.
-With a block size of 16 bytes, we need to encrypt _2137 / 16 = 133.5625_ blocks of data, and since AES always works on whole blocks, we need to round it up to 134.
+With a block size of 16 bytes, we need to encrypt _2137 / 16 = 133.5625 ≈ 134_ blocks of data.
 Then, pick a nonce, let's say, the number 42.
-Encoded in 12 bytes, big-endian, it looks like this:
+Encoded in 96 bits, big-endian, it looks like this:

 ```
 00 00 00 00 00 00 00 00 00 00 00 2A